EscapeRoomsCommunity/escape_roomba/README.md

 Follow the invite link to add this bot to a Discord server you administer (you may wish to create a new server for this purpose).
-You only need to do this once; henceforth, whenever the bot is running with that bot token, it should be active on all Discord servers it was invited to.
+You only need to do this once; henceforth, whenever a bot is running with that bot token, it should be active on all Discord servers it was invited to.